kingaa/sbied/prep/logistics.md

 ***To enter the Zoom session, you must first register using the email at which you receive the invitation.**

 **Wednesday, 15 July**
 Before 14:30: View lecture videos for Lessons 1 and 2.
-Begin work on the Exercises
+Begin work on the Exercises 2.3 and 2.4.
 14:30--15:30: Introductions.
 Live plenary discussion on Lessons 1 and 2 lectures
 15:30--15:45: Set up Zoom breakout rooms
 15:45--16:45: Breakout groups work on Lesson 2 exercises